dbojan/esplayer/README.md

 - support for (pluto) subtitles
 - support for recording. recorded files are in Documents/media/recordings.
 (Use 'Browse' buttons to view them)
 - default recording time is 2 hours. you can change it using osd menu
+- program does not come with iptv playlists. on the internet you can find: Collection of publicly available IPTV channels

 #### playlist types
 - support for http, sftp, extinfo playlists